Saint-Pie-de-Guire: History

+Between 1869 and 1881, a foundry produced cast iron from local iron ore deposits, such as limonite and brown hematite.
+The blast furnace was heated using locally produced charcoal.
+Today, the economic activity is predominantly agricultural.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Pie-de-Guire had a population of 446 living in 185 of its 206 total private dwellings, a change of from its 2016 population of 450.
 With a land area of 51.27 km2, it had a population density of in 2021.